Hamburg: How are Afghan immigrants looking at NATO troop withdrawal? | DW | 29.06.2021

 The Kabul Restaurant is usually crowded on the weekend.
 Many Germans and Afghans come here to enjoy authentic Afghan food.
 Paintings of famous places in Afghanistan remind the immigrants of their home country.

 Here, Afghans also discuss politics and the current developments in Afghanistan.
-Currently, the gatherings are limited because of COVID restrictions, but people still talk about the rapidly changing situation in the war-ravaged country.
+Currently, the gatherings are limited because of COVID-19 restrictions, but people still talk about the rapidly changing situation in the war-ravaged country.

 The main topic of discussion these days is the withdrawal of NATO forces from Afghanistan.
 The Taliban, emboldened by their 2020 deal with the US and the unconditional exit of foreign troops from Afghanistan, are gaining control of more territories in the country.
-The Afghan community in Hamburg is concerned about these developments and how they are likely to affect their country and relatives there.
+Afghans in Hamburg are concerned about these developments and how they are likely to affect their country and relatives there.

-Ibrahim Khadimi says he visits Kabul Restaurant to enjoy food from northern Afghanistan, where he lived until 2014.
-He said that he thought the difficult time for Afghanistan was over after the collapse of the Taliban regime in 2001.
+Ibrahim Khadimi told DW that he visits Kabul Restaurant to enjoy food from northern Afghanistan, where he lived until 2014.
+He said he thought the hardest years for Afghanistan were over after the collapse of the Taliban regime in 2001.

 "In my village alone, hundreds of boys and girls started going to school.
-New roads were built and we even got a clinic in our area," Khadimi told DW.
+New roads were built and we even got a clinic in our area," Khadimi said.

 "The situation in Afghanistan worsened in 2007.
 It became very difficult for me to stay in the country, so I left Afghanistan in 2014.
 The insurgents killed two of my friends.
 Had I stayed there, they could have killed me also," he said.